SciKit-Surgery/scikit-surgerytutorial02/doc/08_Documentation.rst

    tox -e docs

 We use `readthedocs`_ to host our documentation, as it is then easily accessible to all and sundry.
-At this stage you'll need to create an account on readthedocs.
+You might need to install pandoc which `pandoc_installation`_ At this stage you'll need to create an account on readthedocs.
 This is easy and free.

 Once you have an account, you can import your project.